 - Perth Australia - frequency increases to 3x daily from 01 March 2013 (WAM 30 Jul 2012).

-Emirates Airlines new routes in 2012
+Emirates Airlines new routes in 2012, and route updates

 - Adelaide, Australia - flights start 01 Nov 2012 4x weekly, daily flights from 01 Feb 2013 (WAM 30 Jul 2012).
 Flight EK440 from DXB to Adelaide?
 Aircraft used is a Boeing 777-300ER.